Preksha0420/Case-Study-using-R-and-SQL/README.md

 ## Objectives

--Gain familiarity with clinical and financial information commonly found in healthcare provider databases.
+- Gain familiarity with clinical and financial information commonly found in healthcare provider databases.

--Obtain experience in interpreting data and in making decisions based on these data.
+- Obtain experience in interpreting data and in making decisions based on these data.

+To view the project code and results please check out: 02_analysis.Rmd and Analyzing Using R.pdf.